Americans send 90% of their time inside and indoor air is 2 to 100 times more polluted than outside air – EPA

 A green building is a healthy building.
 While reducing our dependence on fossil fuels is important, we should also be looking at eliminating toxic pollution inside our homes and offices.

 Bellwether Materials manufactures building insulation that absorbs and locks in volatile organic chemicals (VOCs) and pollutants from surrounding materials.
-However, insulation can’t do the job alone.
-If we want to live and work in a safe environment, everyone needs to be aware of the poisons surrounding us and to take steps to eliminate them from our interior space.
+Our SoftBatts will reduce the amount of pollutants in interior air.

 Virtually all buildings in the U.S. are made with toxic materials.
 Preventing air flow through buildings by sealing them means the poisons accumulate in interior air.